Snow and ice

-- Stay out of a room if the ceiling bulges significantly, don’t touch it.
+- Stay out of a room if the ceiling bulges significantly, and don’t touch it.

 What to do if your home is damaged by freezing weather

-- Ring the claims line as soon as you can to let them know what’s happened.
+- Get in touch as soon as you can to let us know what’s happened.
 You can make a claim online or call us.

 - Remove any damaged contents.
 Don’t throw them away as you may need them later for your claim.

 - Keep samples of your carpets and rugs if you can.